GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 <Route path={'/status/:tweetUid'} component={TweetModal} />
 ```

-This route path mimics the path that Twitter uses for singular tweet URLs, so the `TweetModal` component will only render when the user is looking at a single tweet.
+This routeing path mimics the path that Twitter uses for singular tweet URLs, so the `TweetModal` component will only render when the user is looking at a single tweet.

 The logic we're using here is to grab the `tweetUid` param from the `match` object provided by `react-router-dom` and set it to local `uid` state.
-From there a new `DgraphQueryExecutor` is passed that tweet `uid` and uses the `Tweet.find` `Query` to see if the `uid` exists in the Dgraph database.
+From there a new `DgraphQueryExecutor` is passed that tweet's `uid` and it uses the `Tweet.find` `Query` to see if the `uid` exists in the Dgraph database.
 Here's what that query looks like.

 ```js
 query find($id: string) {